glycerine/goq/README.md

    The GOQ_HOME env variable tells Goq where to find your encryption keys.
 They are stored in $GOQ_HOME/.goq

- * also in your master-server's .bashrc: set the values of GOQ_JSERV_IP, GOQ_JSERV_PORT.
+ * also in your master-server's .bashrc: If port 1776 doesn't work foryou, set the values of GOQ_JSERV_IP, GOQ_JSERV_PORT.
 These are described in detail below.

  * goq init : run this once on your server (not on workers) to create your encryption keys.